 How do we find it?
 Purpose is the soul’s work.
 Your work is letting it get to work.
 Release the grasp.
 The biggest feat is preventing your logical brain (and ego) from trying to micromanage a very intuitive, feelings-based journey.
 Please use your brain to translate the words on this page and then go ahead and shut it off until you need it for practical applications.

 Back to the soul - what feeds the soul?
 Surrounding ourselves with things and experiences that are rooted in beauty, inspire joy, and fuel desire.
 These are your purest states, so it makes sense that the answers lie within them.
-Joy and desire were teachings gifted to me by Everest Asher (she is truly a gift), and it’s become the single most important practice in my life, aside from seeking beauty in everything I encounter.
+Joy and desire were teachings gifted to me by a teacher, and it’s become the single most important practice in my life, aside from seeking beauty in everything I encounter.

 When she first suggested I explore the role of desire in my life, I shuttered.
 It made me really uncomfortable.
 I have all the things I need, and I live a creatively-driven life.
 Desiring more than what I already had seemed greedy or ungrateful (false).
 But I felt exhausted and, frankly, unfulfilled living a life that was so X-Y-Z, but I didn’t know WHY.
 I know I’m not alone in that feeling.